helliott20/dmarc-analyser/docs/FORENSIC_REPORTS_IMPLEMENTATION.md

 # Forensic Reports (RUF) Implementation

-This document describes the implementation of the Forensic Reports (RUF) feature for the DMARC Analyzer application.
+This document describes the implementation of the Forensic Reports (RUF) feature for the DMARC Analyser application.

 ## Overview